kikokokito/scprime_price_check/README.md

 $ crontab -e

-And add a line similar to this one, that will execute the script every 2 minutes.
+And add a line similar to this one, that will execute the script every hour.

-*/2 * * * * systemd-cat -t "checkprice-cron" /home/daniel/scprime_price_check/.venv/bin/python /home/daniel/scprime_price_check/scprime_price_check.py
+* 1 * * * systemd-cat -t "checkprice-cron" /home/daniel/scprime_price_check/.venv/bin/python /home/daniel/scprime_price_check/scprime_price_check.py

 You will be able to check the journal to see it working like this